• Home

 Skinny Slow Cooker Turkey Chilli

-A delicious, healthier version of an American Classic.
+A delicious, lighter version of an American Classic.
 My Skinny Slow Cooker Turkey Chilli is not only tasty and healthy, it is really easy too!
+Grab a bowl and load with your favourite toppings.

 Chilli Con Carne was the first meal my Mum taught me to make as a child.
 It is still one I make often and really love.